ben31w/lift-log/README.md

 combines my passions for fitness and programming, and I've enjoyed it a lot so far.

-## TODOs
+## TODOs (with PRIORITY)
 - Display fixes
-  - On smaller resolutions, the app looks decent in full screen, but not
-  - The plots don't look great when the window resizes.
-This is especially true on machines with smaller resolutions.
-The plot canvases resize, but the font on the plots don't.
-  - Import Sets tab fixes
+  - (HIGH) Import Sets tab fixes
     - macOS: mouse scroll doesn't work
     - Ubuntu: mouse scroll works when there shouldn't be room to scroll.
     - The import status msg area looks pretty bad on some dark themes.
       (black text on dark text area)
+  - (LOW) The plots don't look great when the window resizes.
+This is especially true on machines with smaller resolutions.
+The plot canvases resize, but the font on the plots don't.
-- Allow user to import sets directly from Apple Notes
+- (HIGH) Allow user to import sets directly from Apple Notes
   - Start off assuming the app is run on macOS...
   - Maybe it's possible to containerize the app in macOS.
-- Package the app + dependencies
+- (HIGH) Package the app + dependencies
+- (MEDIUM) Reduce logging
-- Containerize this app, so the user doesn't need a specific version of Python
+- (LOW) Containerize this app, so the user doesn't need a specific version of Python
   - Containerizing a tkinter app might be hard
-- Reduce logging/fix up levels
-- Image processing (advanced)
+- (LOW) Image processing (advanced)